 We listen to what you want and tailor the walking to your ability and timeframes, giving you the experience you want, not what's easiest for us!
 We can vary the length of stages and find the accommodation that best suits your needs and budget.

-We offer the route less trodden, taking the coastal path where most walkers follow the inland route and miss the great Atlantic coast scenery.
+We offer the route less trodden, taking the coastal paths where most walkers follow the inland route and miss the great Atlantic coast scenery.
 You'll get cooler temperatures and much more interesting walking days with ever changing views and fewer people on the trail.
-We walk through a diverse landcsape of vineyards, forests and fishing villages on this easy coastal trail.
+We walk through a diverse landcsape of vineyards, forests and fishing villages on this coastal trail.

 The hilly, coastal capital city of Portugal is one of the oldest and most colourful and vibrant cities in Europe.
 Set against the backdrop of the Atlantic Ocean, this sun-kissed city blends its rich and varied history with a modern buzz.
 The ornate city centre, wooden trams and terracotta rooftops make this a stunning and enjoyable city to explore.